shedock/shedock/README.md

 </details>
 <details>
   <summary><code>Docker</code> is not a package manager, why are we using it to package shell scripts?</summary>
-It's literally built to share your work across different systems. brew is not popular on Linux.
-Flatpaks, AppImages don't work on Mac, and the new Windows Terminal has its package manager now.
-How much time do you want to spend just packaging stuff compared to people utilising your work?
+It's built to share your work across different systems. brew is not popular on Linux.
+Flatpaks and AppImages don't work on Mac, and the new Windows Terminal has its package manager now.
+How much time do you want to spend just packaging stuff compared to people utilizing your work?
 </details>
 <details>
   <summary>What about other tools like <code>docker-squash</code> & <code>docker-slim</code>?</summary>